telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 ### Command-Line Interface

-The executable must be started with two arguments - **source** and **destination**, followed by a connection information for every storage type.
+The executable must be started with two arguments, describing the **source** and **destination** storage types, followed by a connection information for each storage type.
 An example usage of the tool with command-line arguments would look like this:

-*migrate.exe source=file,connection="C:\Report Server\Data" destination=redis,connection=localhost:6981,defaultDatabase=1*
+*migrate.exe type=file,connection="C:\Report Server\Data" type=redis,connection=localhost:6981,defaultDatabase=1*

-Available values for **source/destination** parameter (case-insensitive):
+Available values for **type** parameter (case-insensitive):

 -	**file** - indicates that a file storage will be used.